OpenTechStrategies/hypha-wiki/Roadmap.md

 * Ability for users to submit bug or feature requests from within the app or on error pages

 ### Discussions
-* Create list of tasks, deadlines, and stakeholders we need to interview during exploratory sessions
 * What could the API/metadata inform us about current and future programming?
 * What can we infer and what can we deduct from information we have at hand?
 Do we have complete picture and what are the gaps?